Back to Home Page

 KETTLE VALLEY LINES

-The holding or operating company for the Kettle River Valley Railway and the Republic & Kettle River Railway, the latter subsequently known as the Spokane & British Columbia Ry.
+The joint Canadian-American holding or operating company for Tracy Holland's Kettle River Valley Railway and the Republic & Kettle River Railway, the latter subsequently known as the Spokane & British Columbia Ry.

-GRAND FORKS & KETTLE RIVER RAILWAY, GF&KR (Grand Forks area to B.C./Washington border at Carson City; the railway name used in the original charter secured in 1900, but superseded by a federal charter in 1901 for the Kettle River Valley Railway.)
+GRAND FORKS & KETTLE RIVER RAILWAY, GF&KR - From Grand Forks area to B.C./Washington border at Carson City; this railway name was used in the original charter secured in 1900, but was superseded by a federal charter in 1901 as the Kettle River Valley Railway.

-KETTLE RIVER VALLEY RAILWAY, KRVR (Grand Forks area to B.C./Washington border, and north of Grand Forks to Lynch Creek.
-In 1911 this line was acquired by the Canadian Pacific, and became part of the CPR's Kettle Valley Railway, (KVR).
+KETTLE RIVER VALLEY RAILWAY, KRVR - From Grand Forks area to B.C./Washington border, and north of Grand Forks to Lynch Creek.
+The Canadian Pacific acquired control of this line in 1911, and it subsequently became known as the CPR's Kettle Valley Railway, (KVR).

-REPUBLIC & KETTLE RIVER RAILWAY, R&KR (B.C./Washington border at Carson to Republic; in 1905 this railroad was renamed the Spokane & British Columbia.
+REPUBLIC & KETTLE RIVER RAILWAY, R&KR - From B.C./Washington border at Carson to Republic; in 1905 this railroad was renamed the Spokane & British Columbia.
 Sometimes the people of Grand Forks preferred to call the R&KR the Republic & Grand Forks, or the Grand Forks and Republic, to indicate the relative importance of their city, but this was not an official name.
-(Ed.note - An example of this notion is Roger Burrow's use of the term Grand Forks and Republic in the original naming of Cuprum as the R&GF Junction)
+(Note - an example of this notion is Roger Burrow's use of the term Grand Forks and Republic in the original naming of Cuprum as the R&GF Junction)

-SPOKANE & BRITISH COLUMBIA RAILWAY, S&BC (B.C./Washington border to Republic.
-This was a renaming of the Republic & Kettle River Railway in 1905.)
+SPOKANE & BRITISH COLUMBIA RAILWAY, S&BC - From B.C./Washington border to Republic.
+This was a renaming of the Republic & Kettle River Railway in 1905.

-With its GF&KR provincial charter granted in 1900, the Hot Air started their new line a year later in downtown Grand Forks with a small new passenger station on 3rd street (now 4th), and a railway bridge and tracks across the Kettle River south to Cuprum in the Ruckle Addition, where it constructed a small engine house to service its new-used locomotive, and a junction or wye with the existing CPR line west.
+With its GF&KR provincial charter granted in 1900, the Hot Air started grading their new line through downtown Grand Forks in 1906, constructing a small passenger station on 3rd street (now 4th), and a railway bridge and tracks across the Kettle River south to Cuprum in the Ruckle Addition.
+The fledgling company constructed a small engine house there to service its new single locomotive, and their track interchanged with the existing CPR line west by means of a small wye.
 The Hot Air then tracked west, somewhat parallel to the projected route of the Great Northern which was just then grading their rail roadbed and laying tracks between Cascade and Grand Forks.
 The remainder of this short three mile stretch to Carson appears to have been under a 1901 federal charter, the Kettle River Valley Railroad (KRVR), although where and how the transition actually came into effect is not clear.

 James Hill and his Great Northern finally did reach Grand Forks in 1902 soon after Tracy Holland's new trackage was spiked down, but the task was not an easy one.
 The story of their subsequent competitive drive across the border to Republic, and then back to the Granby smelter, reads somewhat like a movie script.
 It involved a protracted series of legal battles, jurisdictional and right-of-way court injunctions, and even fisticuffs between loyal workers.
 Although the Hot Air was a smaller player, with apparent financial difficulties and hardly able to compete with the GN on its own resources, it was in fact quietly subsidized by the CPR which was itself at odds with the Great Northern.
 The final confrontation between the two was at the "Diamond Crossing" where the GN needed to cross Hot Air Line tracks on its way northward across the Kettle River into Grand Forks proper and the smelter.
 Interested readers might want to read Bill Laux's detailed account of this incident and the Hot Air Line in an excellent online version of his story below.